A dynamical approach to the study of instability near Couette flow: The dynamical approach: lower bound estimate

-In this section, we use the new energy method to give lower bound estimates for the solution of the linear system \eqref{eq-g-linear} for both viscous and inviscid case $(\nu=\gamma^{\frac{3}{1-2\delta_0}} \text{ and } \nu=0)$ from the initial data \eqref{eq-ini-g}.
-Now we introduce the semi-group
+In this section, we use the dynamical approach to give lower bound estimates for the solution of the linear system \eqref{eq-g-linear} for both viscous and inviscid case $(\nu=\gamma^{\frac{3}{1-2\delta_0}} \text{ and } \nu=0)$ from the initial data \eqref{eq-ini-g}. {{}Now we introduce the solution operator